bmin023/CyberScoreboard/README.md

         - .pdf
     markdown: |
         # Your First Inject
-        You will submit a text file containing a flag you found in
+        You will submit a text file containing a flag you can find in
         {{ TEAM_FLAG_SERVER }}.
         It's funny writing markdown in yaml in markdown.
         **Good Luck!**